-when $d$ is even. \end{lemma} \begin{proof} It is enough to use inverse Hankel transform to equality (\ref{gl9}), apply the Taylor expansion to the left hand side and use the results from Theorems \ref{th2} and \ref{th5}. \end{proof} Note that the first few terms of the asymptotic expansion in the four-dimensional case were written out in the paper \cite{10}.
-Let us draw the attention that the last expansions should be considered as the asymptotic ones for $x\sim y$.
-Convergence issues should be discussed separately.
+when $d$ is even.
+To obtain them it is enough to use the inverse Hankel transform in equality (\ref{gl9}), apply the Taylor expansion to the left hand side and use the results from Theorem \ref{th2} and Corollary \ref{th5}.

+Note that the first few terms of the last series in the four-dimensional case were written out in Ref. \cite{10}.
+Let us draw the attention that the last expansions should be considered as the formal ones in powers of $x-y$.
+Convergence issues or asymptotic behaviour should be discussed separately.
 They depend on the smoothness of the Laplace operator coefficients and the mass value.
-Some arguments on this subject can be found in the articles \cite{5,10,102}.
+Some arguments on this subject can be found in Refs. \cite{5,10,102}.

-\paragraph{Cut-off regularization.} The representations for ($\Phi$-)$\Psi$-functions obtained above, see formula (\ref{def2}) and definition (\ref{log}), can be useful in different investigations with a cut-off regularization.
-For example, in loop calculations, the main building block for diagrams is a Green function.
+\paragraph{Cutoff regularization.} The representations for $\Psi$- and $\Phi$-functions obtained above, see formula (\ref{def2}) and definition (\ref{log}), can be useful in different investigations with a cutoff regularization.
+For example, in loop calculations, the main building block for diagrams is a Green's function.
 As a rule, it is represented as an integral of $K(x,y;\tau)$ from $0$ to $+\infty$ by the variable $\tau$.
 If we want to explore the region $x\sim y$ , we will face a problem, because the integral at $x=y$ diverges near zero.
-It means that we should use a regularization.
+This means that we should use a regularization.

-One of the convenient types of regularization is the cut-off one.
+One of the convenient types of regularization is the cutoff one.
 It can be achieve by introducing a special parameter $\Lambda$ by the following substitution: